AlsyCZ/Web-for-managing-network-devices/README.md

 ## Requirements

-You need to install React library and Node JS framework.
+- You need to install React library and Node JS framework.
-Also you need to CREATE .env file in your root directory, and give API connection to your router!
+- Also you need to CREATE .env file in your root directory, and give API connection to your router!
 (I dont want to give you access to my whole home network. :D)

+For example:
+- API_HOST= 345678ba32x0d.sn.mynetname.net
+- API_USER= admin
+- API_PASSWORD= 12345678
+- API_PORT= 8757

 ## Authors